loopbackio/loopback-next/docs/site/Sequence.md

   value() {
-    // Use the lambda syntax to preserve the "this" scope for future calls! return (response: ServerResponse, result: OperationRetval) => {
+    // Use the lambda syntax to preserve the "this" scope for future calls! return (response: Response, result: OperationRetval) => {
       this.action(response, result);
     };
   }
   /**
    * Use the mimeType given in the request's Accept header to convert
    * the response object!
-   * @param ServerResponse response The response object used to reply to the
+   * @param response The response object used to reply to the  client.
-   * client.
-   * @param OperationRetVal result The result of the operation carried out by
+   * @param result The result of the operation carried out by the controller's
-   * the controller's handling function.
+   * handling function.
    */
-  action(response: ServerResponse, result: OperationRetval) {
+  action(response: Response, result: OperationRetval) {
     if (result) {
       // Currently, the headers interface doesn't allow arbitrary string keys! const headers = (this.request.headers as any) || {};